A Simple Way to Keep the Flu Away

 You can protect yourself against the flu by doing simple things like washing your hands before eating and not putting your hands near your face or in your mouth.
 You don't need special cleansers when washing your hands.
 Washing for at least 20 seconds with ordinary soap works fine.
-If someone in your family has the flu, you can keep surfaces clean of the virus by wiping them with a solution of one part bleach to 10 parts water.
+If someone in your family has the flu, you can keep surfaces clean of the virus by wiping them with a solution of 1 part bleach to 10 parts water.

 Rooting out rumors

 When you are injected with the flu vaccine, your body reacts as if it has been infected with the actual living virus and makes antibodies that provide immunity against the real virus.
 These antibodies remain at high levels for only 6 to 9 months.
-These waning antibody levels are one reason why you need to be revaccinated each year.
+These disappearing antibody levels are one reason why you need to be revaccinated each year.

 The main reason you should be revaccinated yearly is that the flu virus is constantly changing and evolving into new strains.
 Each year the CDC tries to guess which flu strain will be predominant.
 The CDC works with vaccine manufacturers to make the specific vaccine that will fight the predicted strain.